 Is a heat pump electricity tariff cheaper in the UK?

-• Whole-of-market comparison for home energy (not business)
+• Whole-of-market comparison for UK home energy (not business)

 Compare heat pump electricity tariffs (whole-of-market)

-If your home is heated by an air source or ground source heat pump, the electricity tariff you’re on can make a noticeable difference to annual running costs.
-Some UK suppliers offer heat pump-friendly or time-of-use electricity tariffs with cheaper off-peak rates.
-However, a lower unit rate can be offset by a higher peak rate or standing charge.
+If your home is heated by an air source or ground source heat pump, the electricity tariff you choose can move your annual running costs by hundreds of pounds.
+Several UK suppliers now offer heat pump-friendly or time-of-use tariffs — including dedicated reduced-rate heat pump plans and the popular “Cosy”-style multi-window deals — with cheaper off-peak rates designed for electrified heating.
+A low off-peak rate can still be offset by a higher peak rate or standing charge, so the headline number rarely tells the full story.

-EnergyPlus compares whole-of-market home energy tariffs so you can check whether a heat pump tariff is actually cheaper for your usage pattern.
-If you already have a smart meter, you’re typically in a good position to access time-of-use options.
+EnergyPlus compares whole-of-market UK home energy tariffs so you can check whether a heat pump tariff is actually cheaper for your usage pattern against the July 2026 cap.
+If you already have a working smart meter, you are typically eligible for the widest range of time-of-use options.
+You can also compare standard tariffs or read about the energy price cap first.

-Tip: The cheapest option for a heat pump is rarely “one-size-fits-all”.
-Your best tariff depends on (1) when you run the heat pump, (2) hot water schedule, (3) whether you have an EV or battery, and (4) your home’s insulation and flow temperature.
+Tip: The cheapest option for a heat pump is rarely one-size-fits-all.
+Your best tariff depends on (1) when you run the heat pump, (2) your hot water schedule, (3) whether you have an EV or home battery, and (4) your home’s insulation and flow temperature.

 Get personalised prices

-Fill in the form and we’ll show available UK home electricity tariffs that may suit heat pump use.
+Fill in the form and we’ll show available UK home electricity tariffs that may suit heat pump use — priced against the current July 2026 cap.

 What is a heat pump electricity tariff?

-In the UK, “heat pump electricity tariff” is commonly used to describe an electricity plan designed to suit heat pump households.
-In practice, this usually means one of the following:
+In the UK, “heat pump electricity tariff” describes an electricity plan built to suit heat pump households.
+In practice it usually means one of the following:

 Time-of-use (TOU) tariffs

-Cheaper electricity at set off-peak times (often overnight).
-Best if you can shift hot water and some heating demand into low-rate windows.
+Cheaper electricity in set off-peak windows — overnight, and sometimes a midday or early-afternoon “Cosy”-style window too.
+Best if you can shift hot water and some space heating into the low-rate periods.

 Standard single-rate tariffs

-One unit rate all day.
-Sometimes still the cheapest overall if your heat pump runs mostly during daytime and you can’t shift demand.
+One unit rate all day, at or below the July 2026 cap of 26.11p/kWh.
+Sometimes still the cheapest overall if your heat pump runs mostly during the daytime and you can’t shift demand.

-Important: A tariff marketed for EVs can also work well for heat pumps, but only if your household can use the cheaper periods.
-Always compare using your expected usage profile.
+Important: A tariff marketed for EVs can also work well for a heat pump, but only if your household can actually use the cheaper periods.
+Always compare using your expected usage profile, not the advertised off-peak rate alone.

 When is a heat pump tariff cheaper than standard electricity?

-A heat pump tariff can be cheaper in the UK when the weighted average price you pay per kWh (including how much electricity you use at each rate and the standing charge) ends up lower than a single-rate tariff.
+A heat pump tariff is cheaper when the weighted average price you pay per kWh — reflecting how much electricity you use at each rate, plus the standing charge — ends up below the July 2026 cap rate of 26.11p/kWh on a single-rate plan.

 Often cheaper if you can shift demand